elastic/apm/specs/agents/field-limits.md

 - `error.log.message`

 Agents MAY support the `long_field_max_length` configuration option to allow the user to configure this maximum length.
+This option defines a maximum number of unicode characters for each field.

 |                |   |
 |----------------|---|